pantor/ruckig/README.md

 std::optional<double> minimum_duration;
 ```

-The members are implemented using the C++ standard libraries `array` and `optional` type.
-Note that there are some range constraints due to numerical reasons, you can read below for more details.
-To check the input in front of a calculation step, the `ruckig.validate_input(input)` method returns `false` if an input is not valid.
+Members are implemented using the C++ standard `array` and `optional` type.
+Note that there are range constraints due to numerical reasons, see below for more details.
+To check the input before a calculation step, the `ruckig.validate_input(input)` method returns `false` if an input is not valid.
 Of course, the target state needs to be within the given dynamic limits.
 Additionally, the target acceleration needs to fulfill
 ```
 target_acceleration <= Sqrt(2 * max_jerk * (max_velocity - Abs(target_velocity)))
 ```